graham1996/Horror-Scopes/README.md

 -WHEN I click my selection

--THEN I am either linked to my selction or presented with a popup option that includes
+-THEN I am either linked to my selction or presented with a popup option that includes links to the various parts of the website